almognaf/Dicee/README.md

 Made mainly for fun, developed with HTML, CSS, JS.

-You can freely copy and use it if you short of cubes :)
+You can freely copy and use it if you short of cube or two :)